- As low as $1,506/Night

 - Approximately 2700 square feet

 Unit A features an open-concept living, dining, and kitchen area on the main floor, ideal for entertaining and spending time together.
 On this level, there are two queen bedrooms, each with its own en-suite bathroom for added privacy.
-Upstairs, you'll find two roomy king bedrooms, each also with an en-suite bathroom.
+Upstairs, you'll find two cavernous king bedrooms, each also with an en-suite bathroom.
 The main floor also offers a cozy patio, ideal for appreciating morning coffee or dining alfresco in the evening.
 A laundry closet is conveniently located on this level.

 Unit B is accessed by a flight of stairs that leads to an open living, dining, and kitchen area filled with natural light.
 There are three king bedrooms, each with its own en-suite bathroom, providing ample space and comfort for guests.
 A laundry closet is also available in this unit.